Capitella teleta: Toxicology

 Capitella teleta is an indicator species for environments contaminated with organic pollution.
 C. teleta has the ability to colonize these habitats rapidly with high growth rates.
 These characteristics have led to their use in various toxicological studies.
 Their population and/or individual- level responses to pollutant exposures have been investigated in various toxicants such as synthetic musk, acetyl cedrene, fluoranthene, benzo[a]pyrene, fluoxetine, cadmium, copper oxide nanoparticles, and silver nanoparticles.
 Recently, the effects of the fluoranthene-spiked sediments on the gut microbiome were investigated and several taxa of bacteria were identified; these taxa may play a role in the metabolism of fluoranthene.

 Genome

 The genome of Capitella teleta was sequenced in concert with the owl limpet, Lottia gigantean, and the freshwater leech, Helobdella robusta, by the Joint Genome Institute in 2013.
 This was the first attempt at sequencing a marine polychaete and the sequencing and study of these three spiralian genomes provided an important perspective of early bilaterian evolutionary processes.
 Additionally, this work showed strong support for the monophyletic grouping of Lophotrochozoa.

 The researchers found that when compared to other animal genomes, all three organisms possessed genome organization, gene structure and functional content that was more closely related to invertebrate deuterostome genomes than those of fellow invertebrate protostomes.
 C. teleta possesses a highly conserved and slowly evolving genome with respect to other metazoans.

 Karyotype analysis revealed that C. teleta has 10 pairs of chromosomes.

+A new chromosome-level genome assembly of Capitella teleta was generated using long-read and short-read sequencing together with Hi-C chromatin conformation capture.
+The assembly closely matches the species’ expected genome size (~243.6 Mb) and contains a highly complete set of conserved genes.
+Analyses revealed extensive rearrangements in both the nuclear and mitochondrial genomes, suggesting that gene family composition and chromosomal evolution are largely independent.
+The improved reference genome enhanced the analysis of transcriptomic and epigenomic datasets, enabling the discovery of new cell-type-specific gene markers.
+A publicly accessible genome browser was also developed, providing updated genomic resources for research in evolutionary biology, genomics, and developmental biology.